nightroman/PowerShellTraps/Module/Function-not-found-2/README.md

-If a script module calls a function defined in a script that imports this module then this function may or may not be not found depending on call scenarios and PowerShell versions.
+If a script module calls a function defined in a script that imports this module then this function may or may not be found depending on call scenarios and PowerShell versions.

 [Test-Module.ps1](Test-Module.ps1) imports [MyModule.psm1](MyModule.psm1) and